Supported by Provident Financial, Barings, Phillips Solicitors & LMW

 An original creative response to a global emergency by the future custodians of our planet.

 Future Visions brings together [email protected] and WWF - an arts organization and a leading conservation group - to look at our damaged world through new lenses.

-Through interactive workshops guided by exceptional professional creative teams, groups from 9 schools and educational institutions will discuss and debate different global landscapes from the Amazon rain forest and wetlands of South America to our Ancient Woodlands here in the UK.
-They will examine WWF’s scientific truths, explored the steps that countries and individuals need to take to drive transformative change and developed a vision for the future.
+Through interactive workshops guided by exceptional creative professionals, groups from ten schools and educational institutions discussed and debated different global landscapes from the Amazon Rainforest to our Ancient Woodlands here in the UK.
+They examined WWF’s scientific truths, explored the steps that countries and individuals need to take to drive transformative change and developed a vision for the future.

-In response, they will be encouraged to dig deep into their imagination.
-They will write text, compose music and choreograph dance to represent how they want life to be on our living planet.
+In responding, they were encouraged to dig deep into their imaginations.
+They wrote text, composed music and choreographed dance to represent how they want life to be on our living planet.
 Their songs were filmed and illustrated with WWF footage.